-In a Windows operating system prior to Windows 8:

-Go to Control panel > View by: Small icons > User Accounts > Change User Account Control Settings, and then move the slider to Never notify.
-Then, restart the machine.

-- In any Windows operating system, including Windows 8/8.1 and Windows Server 2012/2012 R2: - 1.
+- In a Windows operating system prior to Windows 8: - Go to Control panel > View by: Small icons > User Accounts > Change User Account Control Settings, and then move the slider to Never notify.
+Then, restart the machine. - In any Windows operating system: - 1.
 Open Registry Editor. - 2.
 Locate the following registry key: HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Policies\System - 3.
 For the EnableLUA value, change the setting to 0. - 4.
 Restart the machine.